ksk98/RacoonClient/README.md

 - Server logs monitoring

 ## Jar
-To build jar, run `createJar.bat` or manually run `gradlew jar` in the root project directory.
+To build a jar, run `createJar.bat` or manually run `gradlew jar` in the root project directory.